On this page:

 University of Toronto Fair Dealing Guidelines

 The Fair Dealing Guidelines set out a short-form guide to assist in decision-making about copying.
 In situations of doubt, please contact copyright@library.utoronto.ca.
-These guidelines are published by the Office of the Provost.
-Updated January 2023
+These guidelines are hosted on the website of the Division of the Vice-President & Provost.
+Updated January 2023.

 Copyright Basics and FAQ